tinyplex/tinybase/site/guides/2_building_uis/3_using_react_components.md

 These are all essentially convenience wrappers around the hooks we described in the Using React Hooks guide, but make it easy to build hierarchical component trees from the Store data.
-For example, the TablesView component wraps around the useTableIds hook to render child TableView components, which in turn can render child RowView components and CellView components.
+For example, the ValuesView component wraps around the useValueIds hook to render child ValueView components.
+Similarly, the TablesView component wraps around the useTableIds hook to render child TableView components, which in turn can render child RowView components and CellView components.

 In this simple example, the CellView component is used to render the color Cell in a `<span>`: